EDITORIALS

 The problem is that many "agile testing tools" were built for waterfall processes and just got an agile label slapped on.
 They still expect detailed test cases written upfront, formal sign-offs, and separate testing phases – exactly what agile teams are trying to avoid.

-What to look for in agile testing tools
+What should you look for in an agile testing tool?

 Lightweight beats feature-heavy